The water you drink may LOOK clean, but do you know what’s in it?

 LEAD, TOTAL COLIFORM & FECAL / E COLI – price (with home inspection) $125.
 This is the bare minimum water test suggested for homes served by municipal water suppliers.

 STANDARD SCAN – price (with home inspection) $175 – Meets FHA & VA Requirements.

 Inorganics: Lead, calcium, copper, iron, magnesium, manganese, potassium, sodium, alkalinity, chloride, chlorine, color, conductivity, hardness, nitrate, odor, pH, sediment, total dissolved solids, sulfate, turbidity, lead, arsenic, ammonia, nitrate.

 A powerful test for surface water and well sources.
-This comprehensive check tests for 60 volatile organic compounds including, MTBE as well as all the items in the standard scan.
+It is the most recommended water test for well water.
+This comprehensive check tests for 60 volatile organic compounds (VOC’s)including, MTBE as well as all the items in the standard scan.

 Microbiological: Total coliform bacteria, fecal/E.coli.

 Inorganics: All of the above plus: Radiological: Radon